In Search of Lost Time: Homosexuality

 In 1949, the critic Justin O'Brien published an article in the Publications of the Modern Language Association called "Albertine the Ambiguous: Notes on Proust's Transposition of Sexes", in which he proposed that some female characters are best understood as actually referring to young men.
 Strip off the feminine ending of the names of the Narrator's lovers, Albertine, Gilberte, and Andrée, and one has their masculine counterparts.
-This theory has become known as the "transposition of sexes theory" in Proust criticism, but it has been challenged in Epistemology of the Closet (1990) by Eve Kosofsky Sedgwick and in Proust's Lesbianism (1999) by Elisabeth Ladenson.
-Feminized forms of masculine names were and are commonplace in French.
+This theory has become known as the "transposition of sexes theory" in Proust criticism.
+The models for the novel's figures were later examined in more detail and it was found that they are not always transpositioned men, for example, Gilberte was modeled on three young women.
+Edmund White wrote: "In the past gay writers adopted Proust's Albertine strategy, pretending Albert was Albertine, which sometimes made them great observers of women to render the substitution credible.
+At the very least it made them good liars with good memories.
+Isn't fiction called "lies like truth?"
+It was a common strategy in the "closet era", however Eve Kosofsky Sedgwick and Elisabeth Ladenson point out that feminized forms of masculine names were and are commonplace in French.